 Steam or boil the asparagus and green beans, set aside.
 Cook soba noodles according to package directions.
 Rinse with cold water and drain thoroughly, then put in a medium bowl.
 Add the watercress leaves, the scallions, the edamame, the asparagus and the green beans.
 In a small bowl, whisk the sesame oil, soy sauce, ginger, half teaspoon of the salt, and the pepper and toss with the soba and vegetables.

 Cut the tofu into slices.
 Lay them on a plate and sprinkle with the remaining salt and the cayenne.
-In a large sauté pan, heat the canola oil with the maple syrup over medium-high heat until the mixture starts to bubble.
+In a large sauté pan, heat the olive oil with the maple syrup over medium-high heat until the mixture starts to bubble.
 Place the tofu slices into the bubbling syrup.
 Cook for a few minutes on each side.
 Use your spatula to scoop the maple glaze over the tofu as it cooks.
 When the tofu is golden brown and most of the liquid is absorbed, remove it from the pan.
 Serve a cup of noodle topped with a few tofu slices.
 Can be served chilled or warm.
 Serves 4.
 Recipe adapted from Robin Asbell’s New Whole Grains Cookbook.

 Best enjoyed with chopsticks!